soyounglee/so-simple-theme/about.md

 ---

-Some information about you!
+## About me

+Ph.D candidate, Department of Linguistics, Stony Brook University

 ## Interests

-### Semantics, Prosody, Computational linguistics, Neurolinguistics, Cognitive psychology
+#### Semantics, Prosody, Computational linguistics, Neurolinguistics, Cognitive psychology
+* Syntax-semantics interface
 * Semantic ambiguity on wh-scope and the scope of quantifiers
 * Prosodic disambiguation on the semantic ambiguity
 * Computational model for handling syntactic attachment ambiguity
 * NPI licensing and intervention effect

-A place to include any other types of information that you'd like to include about yourself.

 ## Contact me